Giathi-Daniel/FRONTEND/FrontedMentorChallenges/DAY2 - NotificationsPage/README.md

 I learnt the difference between .querySelectorAll and .querySelector DOM elements

-I also went some revision about textContent and innerHTML
+I also revisited about textContent and innerHTML

 To see how you can add code snippets, see below: